timothyrenner/nuforc_sightings_data/README.md

 The raw reports are pulled into `data/raw/nuforc_reports.json` as line delimited JSON.
 The reports take a long time to download because there are a lot of them and because the scraper is throttled so as not to hit the NUFORC server very hard.
+Also, the target doesn't simply pull the data, it also merges it with any past data.
+That way if any reports are removed from the NUFORC site (it's happened in the past), they will persist as long as they were pulled at some point.
 Each record has the following schema:

 ```javascript